ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ![image](https://user-images.githubusercontent.com/13661966/180473805-77621ca5-0ce7-480d-8795-65a087eecb66.png)

 The same, we can verify from AWS Console.
-See below screenshot.
+See the below screenshot.

 ![image](https://user-images.githubusercontent.com/13661966/180474103-35ae4081-7fcb-4acf-a468-9a479b3b475a.png)